“Realism”

 Games must have some “reality” to work.

-If there is no “realism” in a game then how exactly is any conflict in the game resolved?
-Is it built entirely on dream logic?
-Narrative causality?
-What?
+If there is no “realism” in a game then by what is the game master supposed base a ruling?

 A flat rejection of “realism” is no more functional than trying to create a perfect simulation.

-Rejecting reality out of hand because, “dragons” is not at all useful.
-Let’s be more subtle and nuanced than that.
-It is, I think, reasonable to claim that in a hobby game for the purposes of entertainment that “realism” is not our highest priority.
-However, we cannot completely disregard it and design something that will be enjoyable to play.
+It is reasonable to claim that in a hobby game for the purposes of entertainment that “realism” is not our highest priority.
+However, we cannot completely disregard it.
 It is a spectrum and where a game falls on that spectrum will depend on the players and the experience they want to have.

 How much “realism” to include in your game is going to be different for different people.
 It’s going to be different for different games and different campaigns.